-Every team, whether co-located or distributed, needs the appropriate training and the right tools to be able to work effectively.
-(And especially small accountancy firms!)
-When it comes to virtual teams, however, this is absolutely crucial.
+Every team needs the appropriate training and the right tools to be able to work effectively (especially small accountancy firms!).
+When it comes to virtual teams however, this is absolutely crucial.

 Within a firm, the training process is more established, systems are streamlined and the tools to support them are usually already in place.
 When it comes to virtual teams, especially when in this situation you haven’t had the time to prepare for it, you may have to do this alongside creating new daily structures and meeting deadlines which just makes it that much harder.

-There are many tools available today to aid remote working, you just need to invest the initial time to find what works best for your team and to train them on how to use it.
+There are lots of tools available today to aid remote working, you just need to invest the initial time to find what works best for your team and to train them on how to use it.

 6) Relationship building